Secret Window

-Secret Window is a 2004 American psychological horror thriller film starring Johnny Depp and John Turturro.
+Secret Window is a 2004 American thriller film starring Johnny Depp and John Turturro.
 It was written and directed by David Koepp, based on the novella Secret Window, Secret Garden by Stephen King, featuring a musical score by Philip Glass and Geoff Zanelli.
-The story appeared in King's 1990 collection Four Past Midnight and follows a struggling writer who is terrorized by an elusive adversary while dealing with an ongoing divorce from his estranged wife and tolerating her new husband.
-The film was released on March 12, 2004, by Columbia Pictures; it was a moderate box office success and received mixed reviews from critics.
+The story appeared in King's 1990 collection Four Past Midnight and follows a struggling writer who is terrorized by an elusive adversary while dealing with an ongoing divorce from his estranged wife and tolerating her new boyfriend.
+The film was released on March 12, 2004, by Sony Pictures Releasing through its Columbia Pictures label; it was a moderate box office success and received mixed reviews from critics.

 Plot

 After catching his wife Amy having an affair with their friend Ted, mystery writer Mort Rainey retreats to his cabin in upstate New York.
 Six months later, Mort, depressed and suffering from writer's block, has delayed finalizing the divorce.

 A man named John Shooter arrives at the cabin and accuses Mort of plagiarizing his short story, "Sowing Season".
 Upon reading Shooter's manuscript, Mort discovers it is virtually identical to his own story, "Secret Window", except for the ending.
 The following day, Mort, who once plagiarized another author's story, tells Shooter that his story was published in a mystery magazine before Shooter's, invalidating his claim.
 Shooter demands proof and warns Mort against contacting the police.
 That night, Mort's dog, Chico, is found dead outside the cabin, along with a note from Shooter giving Mort three days.

 Mort reports the incident to Sheriff Newsome.
 Mort drives to his and Amy's house to retrieve a copy of the magazine, but he leaves because Ted and Amy are there.
 Mort hires private investigator Ken Karsch, who stakes out the cabin and speaks to Tom Greenleaf, a local resident.
 At the cabin, Shooter appears and demands that Mort revise the ending of his story, giving it Shooter's twist, in which the protagonist kills his wife.
 When a fire destroys Amy and Mort's house, and presumably the magazine, Mort tells the police that he has an enemy.

 Mort and Karsch agree to confront Shooter but first plan to meet up with Greenleaf at the local diner the next morning, but neither Karsch nor Greenleaf show up.
 On his way home, Mort encounters Ted, who demands that Mort sign the divorce papers.
 Believing Shooter is in Ted's employ, Mort refuses.